sgkertsos/car-sales/README.md

         a.
 Replace the project ID with your GCP project ID
         b.
 Replace the region with your GCP region
     2. For the bucket
         a.
-Replace name with your bucket name
+Replace bucket name with your bucket name
         b.
 Replace the bucket location with your bucket location
     3. For the dataset
         a.
-Replace name with the dataset name
+Replace dataset name with the dataset name
         b.
 Replace the project ID with your GCP project ID
         c.
 Replace the dataset location with your dataset location